ansys/pyturbogrid/doc/source/api_reference/pyturbogrid_core.rst

         Set the parametric position of the outlet line on the shroud.

-        :param parametric_hub_location: Value to be used as parametric location in string format.
+        :param parametric_shroud_location: Value to be used as parametric location in string format.
-        :type parametric_hub_location: str
+        :type parametric_shroud_location: str

     .. py:method:: set_topology_choice(atm_topology_choice: str) -> None